kill9zombie/elixir_dojo/DOJO.md

 The string thing
 ----------------

 With Erlang coming from a telecoms background, string handling isn't a strong point.
-Strings come in two flavours, the first is a list of ascii values.
+Strings come in two flavours, the first is a list of ASCII values.

 In Elixir, this is represented by single quotes: